 There will be a big mistake if your ads don’t have call-to-action, even if you have a compelling ad copy and images.
 When people don’t know what action they can take, they will jump to the next post.
 You’ve lost your chance!

-Some popular call-to-actions usually used are: Learn More, Shop Now, Sign Up, ect.
-Each call-to-action serves a different purpose on your ads.
-Make sure you pick the right one, and match with the content people will find on your landing page.
+Some popular call-to-actions usually used are: Learn More, Shop Now, Sign Up, etc. Each call-to-action serves a different purpose on your ads.
+Make sure you pick the right one and match it with the content people will find on your landing page.

 Do not blame your failure on ad copy or ad creatives.
 In fact, the majority of campaigns fail because of a badly designed landing page.